3M Company (MMM): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Two Harbors, Minnesota, USA, located on the shores of Lake Superior.
+Two Harbors, Minnesota, USA, on the shores of Lake Superior, chosen for its supposed corundum mineral deposits.

 Founding team members

-The initial venture involved five founders: Dr. J. Danley Budd, Henry S. Bryan, William A. McGonagle, John Dwan, and Hermon W. Cable.
+The initial venture involved five businessmen: Dr. J. Danley Budd, Henry S. Bryan, William A. McGonagle, John Dwan, and Hermon W. Cable.
+They were a mix of a lawyer, a doctor, and railroad executives.

 Initial capital/funding